awslabs/sockeye/tutorials/wmt/README.md

 ### Model ensembling

 Deep learning models usually profit from model ensembling.
-In model ensembling we train multiple models with different seeds (`--seed`).
+In model ensembling we train multiple models with different seeds (`sockeye.train` has an argument `--seed`).
 After that we can just provide these models to the Sockeye translation CLI:

 ```bash